amirali72/Secret-Room/README.md

 - **bcrypt**: bcrypt is used for password hashing to ensure secure user authentication.
 - **Bootstrap**: Bootstrap is used for responsive and sleek user interface design.

-# SecretGuardian - A Secure and Dynamic React.js Application

-## Overview

-SecretGuardian is a dynamic web application showcasing proficiency in React.js, featuring user authentication, secrets posting, and responsive design.

 ## Features